Two Hilbert schemes in computer vision: The algebraic geometry of pinhole cameras

 \begin{prop} Given a general relative multiview configuration $\bPhi$ over $S$, there is a unique commutative diagram

 The diagram has the property that for each $i$, the composition

 is an isomorphism.
 Moreover, this diagram is compatible with arbitrary base change on $S$. \end{prop}

-\begin{proof} The arrow $\rho$ exists again by Lemma \ref{L:extendy}, and the functoriality follows from the functoriality of Lemma \ref{L:extendy} and the flatness of everything over $S$.
-Finally, the isomorphism condition can be checked on geometric fibers, which reduces it to Proposition \ref{prop:resolution-of-config}. \end{proof}
+\begin{proof} The arrow $\rho$ exists again by \cref{L:extendy}, and the functoriality follows from the functoriality of \cref{L:extendy} and the flatness of everything over $S$.
+Finally, the isomorphism condition can be checked on geometric fibers, which reduces it to \cref{prop:resolution-of-config}. \end{proof}